Print

 Description

 This 2-ingredient sauerkraut recipe is one of our favorites.
-Not only is homemade sauerkraut delicious, but it’s also healthy and saves you money, too.
+Not only is homemade sauerkraut delicious, but it’s also healthy and saves you money too.
 Feel free to add 1/2 teaspoon of caraway seeds to the cabbage mix to add a traditional flavor to your sauerkraut.
-If you make it, please leave a star rating in the comments of this post to help other readers in our community (thank you!).
+Enjoy!

 Ingredients